 - 4 cups water

 - 1” pc unpeeled ginger

 - 3 medium-sized tomatoes, finely chopped

 - 1 tbsp cashew butter

-- 1 tbsp cashew cream, to garnish (soak cashew nuts for 4 hrs and grind with very little water to make cashew cream)
+- 1 tbsp cashew cream, for the garnish (soak cashew nuts for 4 hours and grind with very little water to make cashew cream)

-- 1 tbsp chopped fresh coriander leaves, to garnish
+- 1 tbsp chopped fresh coriander leaves, for the garnish

 Discard soaking water and rinse the black gram and kidney beans, add 4 cups water and cook in a pressure cooker for 1 whistle.
 Then, reduce heat to medium and cook for about 5 to 10 minutes.

 Grind ginger and garlic to a paste.
 Heat a pan and dry roast cumin seeds and asafoetida on low heat.
 Add thinly sliced green chillies and mix.
 Add ginger-garlic paste and onions and roast on medium heat until golden brown, adding a tablespoon of water if the mixture dries up.
 Add tomatoes and salt.
 Cook while stirring regularly, until the mixture thickens into a pulpy sauce (about 3 minutes).
 Now, add cooked black gram and kidney beans and mix well.
 Cook for 4-5 minutes.
 You can add half a cup of water if you find the mixture to be too thick.
 Add the cashew butter and cook for 2 minutes.
 Dal makhani is ready to serve.
 Garnish with cashew cream and coriander leaves and serve hot.